Mulled Wine – Spice Yourself Up This Christmas

 Four large cinnamon sticks;

-One teaspoon ground allspice.
+One teaspoon of ground allspice.

 Don’t worry about exact measures, and feel free to experiment.
-As a minimum, the Cinnamon and Cloves are essential.
+As a minimum, the cinnamon and cloves are essential.

-Once the wine is warm, add the spices and fruit, then throw in 100ml of cheap Sherry, Madeira or Port, whatever you have to hand.
-Alternatively, you can use 50ml of Brandy or Grand Marnier instead, or up it to 100ml if you prefer more of an explosive depth-charge effect.
+Now throw in 100ml of cheap Sherry, Madeira or Port, whatever you have to hand.
+Alternatively, you can use 50ml of Brandy or Grand Marnier, or up that to 100ml if you prefer an explosive depth-charge effect.

 Finally, sweeten it.
 Blend in two tablespoons of honey, or slowly add a little sugar to taste.
-Let it stand for five minutes, and it’s ready to serve.

 Serving